 A bull market is one in which prices of an assured group of securities are rising or are expected to rise.
 It is a stretched period where the investment prices rise more rapidly than their historical average.
 In such period, investors have faith that the market will continue to rise in the long term.
 Bull markets can happen as a consequence of economic recovery, an economic boom, or investor psychology.

-A bear market is a contradictory of bull market; it is characterized by falling prices and an expectation that they will prolong falling.
+A bear market is contradictory of the bull market; it is characterized by falling prices and an expectation that they will prolong falling.
 When the market is bearish, it leads to a slow down of economy jointly with a rise in unemployment and inflation.
 In both the cases, people try to invest.
 Those who will invest in a rising market and think that it will continue to be so are called bullish investors while those who trade in falling markets and think that it will continue to be so are known as bearish players.

 Though bull and bear market conditions are driven by the direction of stock prices, there are several other associated characteristics of these markets.
 Still, one should remember that the characteristics described in the following paragraphs are not the permanent rules for typifying either bull or bear market but tried to give just a broad idea to identify the market.